 25 Jan How to Recognise a Sustainable Hotel

-It seems like everyone is talking about sustainability and avoiding plastic.
-Is it possible to go on a hotel holiday and keep your ecological footprint as small as possible?
-Yes, it’s possible.
-Next time you book a holiday in a hotel, use the following points as a guide to find out how people, animals, and the environment are treated locally.
-Don’t be afraid to ask the hotel in advance or to make suggestions for sustainability in the hotel yourself.
-Environmental protection and sustainability begins with each of us.
+What are sustainable hotels or green hotels?
+Do they exist?
+The whole world talks about sustainability and avoiding plastic.
+Can one also take a holiday in a hotel and keep the ecological footprint as small as possible?
+Yes, you can.
+The next time you book a hotel holiday, the following points can serve as a guide to how people, animals and the environment are treated on site.
+Don’t be afraid to ask the hotel beforehand or to make your own suggestions for improvement on sustainability in the hotel.
+Environmental protection and sustainability starts with each one of us.

 There are many ways for hotels to power their electricity, hot water, or heating systems without relying on nuclear or coal power – for example, solar or biogas energy.
 Even if there is no private power generation facility in the hotel, it can still draw green electricity from a local supplier to be a sustainable hotel.

 Water is in short supply in the popular warm holiday regions around the Mediterranean.
 A sustainable hotel exchanges towels and linen at the request of the guests.
 At home you use a towel more than once.
 Nevertheless, 5-star hotels often exchange towels every day.
 It’s more sustainable to let the hotel staff know if and when you would like your towel exchanged.
 That way, it is up to you how often it’s washed.
 This, of course, reduces water consumption enormously.
 Additionally, sustainable hotels use service water or desalinated seawater for toilet water.